CoderKoen/epic-powershell-emulator/README.md

 A PowerShell emulator but bad!

-Linux is supported
-Windows is comming later
-MacOS support is in the far future
+Linux is supported.
+Windows support is in the futute, MacOS support is in the far future